KgaogeloMakgoba/cryptography_app/README.md

 Limitations

 RSA works correctly for demonstration but uses standard integer sizes,real-world RSA uses much larger numbers requiring special big-integer libraries
-The hash function is suitable for learning but not production security — real password systems use dedicated algorithms like bcrypt
+The hash function is suitable for learning but not production security,real password systems use dedicated algorithms like bcrypt
 Console only - no GUI